voider1/teleborg/README.md

     // Registering our command which we create below in the form as a function dispatcher.add_command_handler("test", test, false);
     // Create an Updater builder and configure it as you like, after that build it and start it.
-    // The Updater will start the threads, one of which will poll for updates
+    // The Updater will start the Tokio runtime, this ensures you can spawn tasks inside of
-    // and send those to the Dispatcher's thread which will act upon it with the registered handlers Updater::builder().token(token).build().start(dispatcher);
+    // your command handlers.
+    Updater::builder().build(token).start(dispatcher);
 }

 // Our first command handler